 Jumpsoles are one of the icons of the vertical jump training world.
 They have been around since the 90’s and claim to increase your vertical jump by 5-10 inches by adding fast twitch muscle fibers in the lower leg.
-In this review, you are going to find out if Jumpsoles actually work and whether there are better alternatives out there!
+In this review, you are going to find out if Jumpsoles actually work and whether there are better alternatives out there.

-However, you will feel a bit awkward when you train with the Jumpsoles for the first time.
+You will feel a bit awkward when you train with the Jumpsoles for the first time.
 They are quite heavy and uncomfortable, and the additional weight is very distracting especially for one-foot jumps.

 The difference between doing the prescribed exercises with or without Jumpsoles is the increased intensity for the calf muscles.
-But does that even make sense?
+But, does that even make sense?

 I think there are two reasons why this is NOT the most effective way of training your vertical jump: